wmvsilva/cs5100-hw2-pacman/README.md

 To run the MiniMax PacMan with random ghosts, run MainMiniMax.java.

 ## Complexity

+This complexity analysis is for the calculations required for a single call of MyPacManMiniMax's getMove method.

 ```
 Time Complexity:
 My code has the following steps.